sk-roy98/goodBooks/README.md

 # goodShows
-clicking on the genre of books. you will find out list of my favorite books of same genre.
+clicking on the genre of shows. you will find out list of my favorite shows of same genre.
 Created with CodeSandbox